Silver148/PS2ChangeLEDColor/README.md

 # WARNING⚠️!!!

 ## I am NOT responsible if this program causes damage to your console ⚠️.
 Use at your own risk!

+## I give many thanks to [el_isra](https://github.com/israpps) for telling me where to get the MechaCon SCMD commands, and so I was able to find the SCMD to change the LED color, THANKS ISRAAAAAAA!!!